 Biomechanics and Gait Analysis:

 When walking or running we do not realize the impact it has on our body so we have devised a system in place to analyze your gait imbalances.
 Typically it is best done when patients come prepared to either run or walk in comfortable sneakers or shoes.
-We videotape your gait forward and back and then from a side profile to get the most information about any dysfunction you may have.
-When playing it back to you in slow motion we will demonstrate where your dysfunction may lie and how to correct for those imbalances.
+We evaluate your gait forward and back and then from a side profile to get the most information about any dysfunction you may have.
+We then discussion your dysfunction and how to correct for those imbalances.
 Sometimes it is as easy as freeing up a "tight" muscle with its adhesions and fixations or activating certain muscle groups.
 This can be the difference of keeping you in motion without pain.
+For repetitive athletes like runners and cyclists, this type of evaluation can reduce fatigue during training and competition while preventing muscle strains and daily aches and pains.

 The chiropractic adjustment approach that works so well with the spine can be applied to other joints of the body including the shoulders, elbows, wrists, fingers, hips, knees, ankles, toes and ribs.
 Remember that every articulation of your skeletal system is prone fixations and restrictions that can impair function and your range of motion.
-Dr. Giovatto is especially experienced with extremity adjustments since a large portion of his clinical experience has dealt with treating amateur, semi-professional and professional athletes.
+Our doctors are especially experienced with extremity adjustments since a large portion their clinical experience has dealt with treating amateur, semi-professional and professional athletes.

 Electrical Muscle Stimulation